"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 How old were those arrested?

-Among the 51 defendants whose ages are known, the average age was 42.
-The youngest known alleged rioter is 20-year-old Emanuel Jackson, a Maryland man who prosecutors say hit police officers with a bat.
+Among the 53 defendants whose ages are known, the average age was 42.
+The youngest-known alleged rioter is 20-year-old Emanuel Jackson, a Maryland man who prosecutors say hit police officers with a bat.
 The oldest was 70-year-old Lonnie Coffman, an Alabama man who authorities say brought a car full of weapons and explosives to Washington, D.C.

 Common charges